Ralph Menzies: Post-conviction legal process

-After his sentencing in 1988, Ralph Menzies remained on death row for more than three decades, and throughout these years, he filed multiple appeals against his death sentence.
+After his sentencing in 1988, Menzies remained on death row for more than three decades, and throughout these years, he filed multiple appeals against his death sentence.
 It was scheduled to be carried out at least twice but delayed due to his appeals.

-On March 11, 1992, the Utah Supreme Court rejected Menzies's appeal for a retrial, finding that transcription errors caused by a reporter covering his trial did not provide sufficient grounds to reopen his case.
+On March 11, 1992, the Utah Supreme Court rejected Menzies's appeal for a retrial, finding that the use of an unlicensed court reporter named Tauni Lee, whom transcribed the capital murder trial, did not provide sufficient grounds to reopen his case.
+It was proven that Lee made a large number of mistakes and was shown to have omitted discussions from the transcribed records.

 On March 29, 1994, the Utah Supreme Court dismissed Menzies's appeal and upheld his conviction and sentence.

 A year later, Menzies received his death warrant, scheduling his sentence to be carried out via firing squad on June 2, 1995.
 On May 4, 1995, Menzies managed to obtain a stay of execution due to pending appeals.
 Hunsaker's parents expressed disappointment that Menzies would not be executed.

 On May 16, 1996, Menzies's request for a federal public defender was rejected by U.S. Magistrate Ronald Boyce since his state appeals were not yet exhausted at this point.

 Menzies was then scheduled to be executed on November 10, 2003, but the execution date was ultimately stayed for legal reasons.
 Another appeal was rejected on February 27, 2004.
 Menzies's motion requesting for DNA testing was rejected in October 2004.
 In response to the repeated delays, Hunsaker's oldest son Matt, who was ten when his mother died, lamented the long period of time that lapsed since his mother's murder and wanted justice to be served.

 On April 2, 2012, Menzies's appeal over alleged ineffective representation by legal counsel was turned down by the 3rd District Judge Bruce C. Lubeck.

 On September 23, 2014, the Utah Supreme Court rejected Menzies's appeal.

 On January 12, 2019, U.S. District Judge Claire Eagan rejected an appeal.

 On November 7, 2022, the 10th Circuit Court of Appeals dismissed Menzies's appeal for post-conviction relief.

 On October 18, 2023, the U.S. Supreme Court refused to allow Menzies's appeal, which exhausted all of his standard appeals.

 On December 23, 2023, a lawsuit filed by Menzies and four other condemned prisoners against Utah's death penalty laws was dismissed by Judge Coral Sanchez of Utah's 3rd Circuit Court.